scantwell/aweber/README.md

 ## Set up and installation

 Build Docker Image:

     cd api
     docker build -t aweber_widget_api .

 Run Docker Container:

     docker run -d -p 8080:8000 --name aweber_widget_api aweber_widget_api

-## API Naviation
+## API Navigation

-- To see all of the endpoints naviate to the swagger ui 27.0.0.1:8080/schema/swagger-ui
+- To see all of the endpoints navigate to the swagger ui 27.0.0.1:8080/schema/swagger-ui
 - To download the OpenAPI spec document navigate to 127.0.0.1:8080/schema

 - To Create a new widget